ye-junzhe/BetterNvim/README.md

 ## Introduction

 This repo is to setup a modern IDE style coding experience in Neovim.

+- Supported OS
-It has been tested both on the latest macOS and Debian GNU/Linux 12(Bookworm).
+    - macOS(Tested on the latest macOS)
+    - GNU/Linux(Tested on Debian 12 Bookworm)
+    - Windows Subsystem for Linux(Tested on WSL Ubuntu)

 - Features:
     - VSCode-like Auto-completion setup